lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 click on the "settings" icon (single gear) in the upper right corner to change the column data being plotted, alter the plot style, add axes labels, etc.

 **Interacting with the images** begins with just hovering the mouse over the sky image and noting the RA, Dec, and pixel value appear at the bottom.
 Use the magnifying glass icons in the upper left corner to zoom in and out.
-You may need to hover over the image for these upper left magnifying glasses to appear.
+You might need to hover over the image for these magnifying glasses to appear on the upper left.
 Click and drag the image to pan.
 Above the magnifying glass icons, use the back and forth arrows to navigate between HDU (header data units) 1, 2, and 3: the image, mask, and variance data.
 Click on another row in the table, to display an image of a different part of the sky.
 At upper left, click on the "hamburger" menu, and in the "Results Layout" tab, select "Tables / Coverage Images Charts" option.
 On the right-hand side, select "Data Product: ivoa.ObsCore" tab.
 This will result in the table and the sky image side-by-side.

 .. figure:: /_static/portal_intro_DP02i.png
     :name: portal_ImageQuery_sidebyside_DP02